petterbejo/raspberry_setup/README.md

 A repo to set up a Raspberry Pi.

 Note that since we're installing Docker Compose, you must have a 64-bit capable OS installed.
+I use the Raspberry Pi touch display, so some of the commands for the screen management are different from those for HDMI.

 It will give the Pi the following functionalities: